Curiosity: The Single Most Important Practice Skill

 So often while we are playing, we are attached to the outcome.
 We want to be right.
 This may seem obvious. (“Of course we want to be right.
 That’s what we’re doing here!”)
 However, this desire to be right causes all types of problems.
 In our quest to be right, we fear being wrong.

-Excess bodily tension while playing music
+Excess bodily tension while playing guitar

-So this is all fine and good, but the next question will have to be, “what am I curious about?”.
+And the next question will have to be, “what am I curious about?”.

-Asking Good Musical Questions
+Ask Good Musical Questions

 Useful questions are ones that consist of open ended possibilities or demand exploration.
 These can be questions like the following: